Assistant Professor of Biochemistry, Principal Investigator at the Institute for Myelin and Glia Exploration

-Apoptosis and cell death; Bioinformatics; Molecular and Cellular Biology; Molecular Basis of Disease; Molecular genetics; Neurobiology; Regulation of metabolism
+Apoptosis and cell death; Bioinformatics; Metabolism; Molecular and Cellular Biology; Molecular Basis of Disease; Molecular genetics; Neurobiology

 My laboratory studies the cell-autonomous and non-cell-autonomous mechanisms of axon degeneration, a process akin to programmed cell death.
 In other words, we are attempting to elucidate what causes axon breakdown from within neurons and which external (glial) events trigger axon loss.
 Degeneration of axons is a hallmark in many neurodegenerative conditions, including those associated with abnormal glia.
 We have great hope that understanding why and how axons degenerate may lead to more efficient neuroprotective therapies tailored specifically to support axons and their surrounding glia.

 Axons are the longest cellular projections of neurons relaying electrical and biochemical signals in nerves and white-matter tracts of the nervous system.
 As such, they are critical for neuronal wiring and transport of neuronal maintenance signals.
 Because of their incredible length and energetic demand (human motor neurons can be one meter long), however, axons are very vulnerable and at continuous risk of damage.
 Axons do not exist in isolation but are inextricably and intimately associated with their enwrapping glia (Schwann cells and oligodendrocytes) to form a unique axon-glia unit.